-Is it celebrations all around at your place?
-You’re engaged and it looks like you’ll now be getting married when you are pregnant too!
+Is it celebrations all-around at your place?
+You’re engaged and it looks like you’ll now be getting married pregnant too!
 Pretty exciting times!

-Until you start receiving unsolicited advice from friends, family members and even your hair dresser.
-Even if it’s coming from a place of genuine love and care, add everyone’s opinions into your own anxieties about everything happening can lead many couples to ask: should we postpone the wedding till after baby arrives – or go ahead and do it anyway?
+That is until you start receiving unsolicited advice from friends, family members, and even your hairdresser.
+It could be coming from a place of genuine love and care, but add everyone’s opinions into your own anxieties about everything happening and you might wonder: should we postpone the wedding till after the baby arrives – or go ahead and do it anyway?

 If you’ve read our article, ‘Just Pregnant and Planning a Wedding?’ you’d have found out all about planning a wedding while expecting and how to handle a wedding and a newborn together.
 But if your due date is after your wedding, there are specific things you’ll need to consider and deal with.